-A Conversation with Gib Kerr, Emergenetics Master Associate, Professor of Executive Acquisition Management at Defense Acquisition University
+A Conversation with Gib Kerr, Emergenetics Master Associate and Professor of Executive Acquisition Management at Defense Acquisition University

 One of our newest Master Associates spoke with the Emergenetics® team about his work using Emergenetics to support professional development in the federal government, success stories he has seen and what inspired him to become an Associate.